Goals of Financial Management |

-Generally , firm or corporation are the purposes for which the finance functions are carried out.
-They provide criteria for financial decision-making and are essential for right financial decision , Financial manager takes goals of a firm as guidelines for financial decisions.
-Hence, goals of firms are also called as goal of the financial management or financial goal.
+Generally, a firm or corporation is the purpose for which the finance functions are carried out.
+They provide criteria for financial decision-making and are essential for the right financial decision, Financial manager takes goals of a firm as guidelines for financial decisions.
+Hence, the goals of firms are also called a goal of financial management or financial goal.

 Financial Management has mainly two goals.
 They are